hacks-guide/Guide_Wii/docs/zh_CN/bluebomb.md

 ::: danger

+**Important Warning**

 It is **strongly** advised against using **any** video guide in general, but especially if you are hacking a Wii mini console.
 Incorrect instructions have a much larger chance of **bricking** your console compared to normal.

 :::

+::::: tabs

+:::: tab BlueBomb Classic (Linux)

+## BlueBomb 经典

+BlueBomb Classic utilizes a Linux device or virtual machine to upload an exploit to the Wii via Bluetooth.

 ### Requirements